 and Brett Williamson.
 After a flight over Twizel yesterday,

 Murray reckons he has the best lawns in town!

 over the Glenmary Glacier on a flight with ex-RNZAF pilot

 Kevin Simpson and his wife Annette on Christmas Eve.

 21 December 2011

-The great summer weather continues
+The great summer weather

-page newspaper advert in Singapore.
+in a full page newspaper advert in Singapore.

 of the full-page Canon ad in The Straits Times, Singapore

 Lim and family from Singapore who saw the newspaper ad and